Wellness

 Spanx

 The first thing that comes to mind when you think of Spanx is likely to be amazing shapewear.
-(Or, these incredible faux suede leggings that I love.)
 But did you know that Spanx also makes activewear that smooths and shapes your body?

 Be prepared for compliments when you wear their famous booty-boosting leggings, made from Spanx’s signature 4-way stretch performance fabric.
 These leggings feature targeted shaping and a contoured waistband, engineered to give you the best rear view.